 We expect that our product candidates may require use of a diagnostic to identify appropriate patient populations for our products.
 These diagnostics, often referred to as companion diagnostics, are medical devices, often in vitro devices, which provide information that is essential for the safe and effective use of a corresponding drug.
 In the United States, the FDCA and its implementing regulations, and other federal and state statutes and regulations govern, among other things, medical device design and development, preclinical and clinical testing, premarket clearance or approval, registration and listing, manufacturing, labeling, storage, advertising and promotion, sales and distribution, export and import and post-market surveillance.
 Unless an exemption applies, diagnostic tests require marketing clearance or approval from the FDA prior to commercial distribution.
-The two primary types of FDA marketing authorization applicable to a medical device are premarket notification, also called 510(k) clearance, and premarket approval, or PMA approval.
-We expect that any companion diagnostic developed for our product candidates will utilize the PMA pathway.
+The two primary types of FDA marketing authorization applicable to a medical device are premarket notification, also called 510(k) clearance (or decision to grant a De Novo classification request if there is no predicate device), and premarket approval, or PMA approval.
+In January 2024, FDA announced its plans to reclassify certain high-risk of in vitro diagnostics s, including companion diagnostics, as Class II devices.
+As such, to the extent we or our collaborators develop a companion diagnostic, it may be regulated as a Class II or Class III medical device, depending on its intended use and technical characteristics, among other factors.